xing/hops/packages/react/README.md

 Wrap your component with this HoC to get access to the prop `serverData` which contains all values of mixins that have implemented the `enhanceServerData` hook.

+##### `useServerData(): ServerData`

+React hook for accessing the `serverData`-property from inside a functional component.

 ##### `<ServerDataContext.Consumer>{data => /* render something */}</ServerDataContext.Consumer>`

-If you don't want to use the above mentioned HoC you can also use this React Context consumer instead.
+If you don't want to use the above mentioned HoC or React hook you can also use this React Context consumer instead.
 It will accept a function as a child component and pass the `serverData` object to it.
 You can also use `ServerDataContext` as [`contextType`](https://reactjs.org/docs/context.html#classcontexttype) or in [`useContext`](https://reactjs.org/docs/hooks-reference.html#usecontext) hook.

 ### Configuration